expfactory/expfactory-python/doc/source/installation.rst

+Please note that expfactory was developed with python 2.7 and has not been tested on other versions.
 Installation will place an executable, `expfactory` in your bin folder.
 You should be able to type `which expfactory` and see the location of your application.
 If you cannot, you likely installed the application locally, and the executable was placed in a folder not on your path.
 You can either try installation with sudo, or look at the output of the installation to find the path that it was installed to:

 ::